voronov-maxim/OdataToEntity/README.md

 ### Server-Driven Paging

-To use responses that include only a partial set of the items identified by the request indicate maximum page size through the set property *OeParser.PageSize*.
+To use responses that include only a partial set of the items identified by the request indicate maximum page size through the invoke method *OeRequestHeaders.SetMaxPageSize(int maxPageSize)*.
 The service serializes the returned continuation token into the $skiptoken query option and returns it as part of the next link to the client.
 If request returns result set sorted by nullable property, should set *OeDataAdapter.IsDatabaseNullHighestValue* (SQLite, MySql, Sql Server set *false*, for PostgreSql, Oracle set *true*).
 ```c#
 //Create adapter data access, where OrderContext your DbContext
 var dataAdapter = new OeEfCoreDataAdapter<Model.OrderContext>(Model.OrderContext.CreateOptions())